 "Any member of the staff, including volunteers, must record any concerns about a child or young person.
-This form must be completed as soon as possible after the discovery of the concern.
+This must be completed as soon as possible after the discovery of the concern on the Safequard software system.
 If the concern is about: